-My research engages and works with youth on community-based, arts-informed research around Indigenous sovereignty, sexual health education and the social determinants of health.
-In 2013, I published a book with University of Toronto Press entitled Healing Home.
-I have also published widely on health promotion with Indigenous youth, sex education, and the experiences of youth facing homelessness.
+My research engages young people in community-based, arts-informed research around anti-racism, sexual health education and the social determinants of health.
+In 2013, I published a book with University of Toronto Press titled Healing Home.
+I have also published widely on health promotion with Indigenous youth, sex education, and the experiences of youth who are unhoused.

 I was a co-investigator on the CIHR-funded Taking Action for Youth research project, which worked with Indigenous youth over the course of 6 years to develop Indigenous leadership capacity in HIV prevention.
 I also received a CIHR Planning Grant to complete the Sex Ed North project, which engaged Indigenous youth in re-envisioning sexual health services in Denendeh (North West Territories).

-Since 2015, I have been focusing on the #TAG: Transformation.
+In 2015, our research team began working on the #TAG: Transformation.
 Action.
-Graffiti Project, a three-year project funded by SSHRC and CIHR, with the generous support of Six Nations of the Grand River. #TAG was an Indigenous-led research project that worked with youth to create beautiful graffiti murals in Six Nations and at the Laurier Brantford campus.
+Graffiti project, a three-year project funded by SSHRC and CIHR, with the generous support of Six Nations of the Grand River. #TAG was an Indigenous-led research project that worked with youth to create beautiful graffiti murals in Six Nations and on the Laurier Brantford campus.

 YC100 – Introduction to Youth and Children’s Studies

 YC400 - Senior Seminar in Youth and Chilren's Studies

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã